-The entrance requirements for a programme should be defined in terms of its aims and learning outcomes.
-They should be drawn up on the basis of what qualifications and/or experience a student needs to achieve well on a programme without undue difficulty.

-For each taught postgraduate level programme, the entrance requirements should be framed in terms both of acceptable entrance qualifications (including acceptable professional experience/qualifications) and of unacceptable entrance qualifications.
+- 5.1 The entrance requirements for a programme should be defined in terms of its aims and learning outcomes.
+They should be drawn up on the basis of what qualifications and/or experience a student needs to achieve well on a programme without undue difficulty. - 5.2 For each taught postgraduate level programme, the entrance requirements should be framed in terms both of acceptable entrance qualifications (including acceptable professional experience/qualifications) and of unacceptable entrance qualifications.
 The Academy must make clear what type and level of experience is acceptable, and the minimum length of acceptable experience.
-FHEQ level descriptors may be helpful.
+For further details, please refer to DAL Procedure 4.1 Enrolment and Selection.

-6 Definition of programme component
+6. Definition of Programme Component

-Each component should have a clearly defined syllabus and assessment methodology.
+6.1 Each component should have a clearly defined syllabus and assessment methodology.
 All components should normally present an equal workload to the student, and the value of a component should be related to the proposed workload.
 The notional teaching time allocated to each element of the component should also be defined (number of lectures, number of field course hours, etc.)

-Where the aims and learning objectives for the programme require a greater proportion of components in common with undergraduate level programmes, the justification for the requirement must be clearly stated at the time that the programme proposal is submitted.

-For each programme it should be made clear which components are regarded as the mandatory core, the pathways that are permissible through the optional courses on offer, and what pathways are prohibited in order to maintain the overall coherence of the programme.
+- 6.2 Where the aims and learning objectives for the programme require a greater proportion of components in common with undergraduate level programmes, the justification for the requirement must be clearly stated at the time that the programme proposal is submitted. - 6.3 For each programme it should be made clear which components are regarded as the mandatory core, the pathways that are permissible through the optional courses on offer, and what pathways are prohibited in order to maintain the overall coherence of the programme.
 The progression requirements, and consequences of failure in any component, should also be considered.

-7 Assessment
+7. Assessment

-Detail should be provided on the briefing document of the weighting and form of assessment for each programme component and when the assessment will take place in the structure of the programme.

-Programme components should include a component of continuous assessment either as homework problems, essays, associated practical or fieldwork, and this should be included as part of the final assessment of performance in the unit.
-In general, a course unit should not be assessed only on the results of unseen examinations.

-Discussion sessions, problem-solving classes, oral presentation of work, teamwork, source material searches, etc., are all examples of active learning strategies, which should be included in programme design where appropriate.

-Any strategy which involves students furthering their own education by discovery of new facts, methods or skills, thereby developing independent learning skills, should be included as an integral part of the programme where possible.
+- 7.1 Detail should be provided on the briefing document of the weighting and form of assessment for each programme component and when the assessment will take place in the structure of the programme. - 7.2 Programme components should include a component of continuous assessment either as homework problems, essays, associated practical or fieldwork, and this should be included as part of the final assessment of performance in the unit.
+In general, a course unit should not be assessed only on the results of unseen examinations. - 7.3 Discussion sessions, problem-solving classes, oral presentation of work, teamwork, source material searches, etc., are all examples of active learning strategies, which should be included in programme design where appropriate. - 7.4 Any strategy which involves students furthering their own education by discovery of new facts, methods or skills, thereby developing independent learning skills, should be included as an integral part of the programme where possible.

-8 Scheme of award
+8. Scheme of Award